NethermindEth/entro/docs/source/ERC20Token.rst

 ========================
 .. note::

-    Python ETH AMM provides basic support for ERC20 tokens.
+    Entro provides basic support for ERC20 tokens.
 This support will expand later to encompass more token standards and additional functionality

 ERC20 Token Usage